AutoProving/GridCSPs/README.md

 ## Build instructions

 External dependencies of the library are exported as git submodules in `ext/` subdirectory.
-Currently there is only one dependency:
+There are several dependencies.

 * [Google Test](https://github.com/google/googletest/) framework is used for unit tests.
+* [ODDs](https://github.com/mateusoliveiraoliveira/ODDs) is used by solver, as it heavily exploits Ordered Decision Diagrams.

 To clone the dependencies to supposed locations, just type the following command after cloning this repository.